craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 ###### USE: Armor - Light or None
 'You have a need for speed.'

-Until the beginning of your next turn, when you make a Maneuver, you may run up to 15' instead of 10' and you may climb, crawl, or jump up to 10' instead of 5'.
+Until the beginning of your next turn, when you make a Maneuver, you may run up to 15' instead of 10' and you may crawl up to 10' instead of 5'.

 ## Tank Up
 ###### REQ: 3EXP